federicodotta/semgrep-rules/README.md

 Some Semgrep rules I developed during penetration testing.

 These rules were developed quickly during my everyday activities when I could not find what I needed in the official rules repository.
-Consequently surely they could be improved, but they do their job.
+Consequently surely they can be improved in speed and coverage, but they do their job.

 Most of them have also a "potential" version that adds more results but that increase the number of false positives.
 Usually, I prefer to review more false positives than to miss a finding, but depends on the specific assessment and on the number of them.